-A campaigner has lost a legal challenge against the Government over gender-neutral passports.
+A campaigner has lost a Court of Appeal challenge over gender-neutral passports.

 In a statement after the judgment was handed down, Elan-Cane said the decision was “devastating”.